certinia/object-model-tool/README.md

 Summary
 -------

 This tool is a command line utility (that also has an ant entry point).
 The output it produces is contained within a 'htmlcharts' folder.
 The utility reads salesforce metadata, either locally or from a salesforce org, and parses this information into object-model/ERD charts.
 These charts are provided in html format along with several helper files (javascript, css, etc).
-The charts can be arranged by 'functional area', in other words, split down into logical groups for easy digestion.
+The charts can be arranged by functional area, in other words, split down into logical groups for easy digestion.

 Key Features
 ------------